 Dissemination Methods for Suicide Prevention Programs

-After determining the appropriate audience(s) for dissemination, there are many methods that can be utilized to share findings and successes of a rural suicide prevention program.
+After determining the appropriate audience(s) for dissemination, many methods can be used to share findings and successes of a rural suicide prevention program.

 Some methods of dissemination for suicide prevention programs include: